Food Jagging in Kids: A Guide For Parents

 Mealtime stress

-Most parents can relate to the stress that constant meal refusal or battles over food choices can result in at mealtimes.
+Most parents can relate to the stress that constant meal refusal or power struggles over food choices can cause at mealtimes.

-As well as increasing your own stress levels, this can negatively impact your relationship with your child and also your child’s relationship with food.
+As well as increasing your own stress levels, in the long run this can negatively impact your relationship with your child and also your child’s relationship with food.

 How to prevent food jags